toluaina/pgsync/README.md

 PGSync addresses the following challenges:
 - What if we update the author's name in the database?
-- What if we wanted to add another author for a book?
+- What if we wanted to add another author for an existing book?
-- What if we have lots of documents already with the same author we wanted to change?
+- What if we have lots of documents already with the same author we wanted to change the author name?
 - What if we delete or update an author?
 - What if we truncate an entire table?